-- 1. A procuring entity shall prescribe time limits for the tendering process that allow suppliers sufficient time to prepare and submit responsive tenders, taking into account the nature and complexity of the procurement.
-Except as provided for in paragraphs 3 and 4, a procuring entity shall provide that the final date for the submission of tenders shall not be less than 40 days after the notice of intended procurement is published. - 2.
-Where a procuring entity requires suppliers to apply for participation in a procurement, the entity shall provide that the final date for the submission of such applications shall not be less than 25 days after the date on which the notice of intended procurement or a notice of application for participation in a procurement is published.
-In such cases, the procuring entity also shall provide that the final date for submission of tenders shall not be less than 40 days after the date of issuance of an invitation to tender. - 3.
-Under the following circumstances, a procuring entity may establish a time limit for tendering that is less than 40 days from the later of the date of publication of the notice of intended procurement or the date of issuance of invitations to tender, provided that such time-limit is sufficiently long to enable suppliers to prepare and submit responsive tenders and is in no case less than 10 days prior to the final date for the submission of tenders where: - (a) the procuring entity published a separate notice, including a notice of planned procurement under Article 5:3 at least 40 days and not more than 12 months in advance, and such separate notice contains: a description of the procurement; the time limits for the submission of tenders or, where appropriate, applications for participation in a procurement and the address from which documents relating to the procurement may be obtained; - (b) the procuring entity procures commercial goods or services, except that the procuring entity may not rely on this provision if it requires suppliers to satisfy conditions for participation, in accordance with Article 8; or - (c) for duly substantiated reasons of extreme urgency brought about by events unforeseeable by the procuring entity, the use of a 40-day time limit would result in serious injury to the procuring entity or the relevant Party. - 4.
-When a procuring entity publishes a notice of intended procurement in accordance with Article 5 in an electronic medium, the procuring entity may reduce the time limit for submission of a tender or an application for participation in a procurement by up to five days.
-The use of this provision, however, shall in no case result in the reduction of either time limit to less than 10 days from the date on which the notice of intended procurement is published. - 5.
+- 1. A procuring entity shall prescribe time limits for tendering that allow suppliers sufficient time to prepare and submit responsive tenders, taking into account the nature and complexity of the procurement.
+Except as provided for in paragraphs 2 and 3, a procuring entity shall provide no less than 40 days from the date of publication of a notice of intended procurement to the deadline for submission of tenders. - 2.
+Under the following circumstances, a procuring entity may establish a time limit for tendering that is less than 40 days, provided that such time limit is sufficiently long to enable suppliers to prepare and submit responsive tenders and is in no case less than 10: - (a) where the procuring entity has published a separate notice, including a notice of planned procurement under Article 9.4.3 at least 40 days and not more than 12 months in advance, and such separate notice contains a description of the procurement; the time limits for the submission of tenders or, where appropriate, applications for participation in a procurement; and the address from which documents relating to the procurement may be obtained; - (b) where the entity procures commercial goods or services, except that the entity may not rely on this provision if it requires suppliers to satisfy conditions for participation; or - (c) in duly substantiated cases of extreme urgency brought about by events unforeseeable by the procuring entity, such that a 40-day deadline would result in serious adverse consequences to the procuring entity or the relevant Party. - 3.
+When a procuring entity publishes a notice of intended procurement in accordance with Article 9.4 in an electronic medium, the procuring entity may reduce the time limit for submission of a tender or an application for participation in a procurement by up to five days.
+In no case shall the procuring entity reduce the time limit to less than 10 days from the date on which the notice of intended procurement is published. - 4.
 A procuring entity shall require all participating suppliers to submit tenders in accordance with a common deadline.
-For greater certainty, this requirement also applies where:

-- (a) as a result of a need to amend information provided to suppliers during the procurement process, the procuring entity extends the time limit for qualification or tendering procedures; or - (b) negotiations are concluded and suppliers may submit new tenders.
+For greater certainty, this requirement also applies where: - (a) as a result of a need to amend information provided to suppliers during the procurement process, the procuring entity extends the time limit for qualification or tendering procedures; or